tstelzle/GraphVisualization/README.md

 4. Determining the second coordinate: Algorithm Of Brandes And Köpf
 5. Using the original edges for drawing

-To run the sugiyama algorithm add the option "-s".
+To run the sugiyama algorithm add the option "-sx".

+The other option "-s" uses a graph data structure, which is self implemented and not by networks.
+There is an error in the remove_edges, hence this implementation is not working.

 ## Tests